PhanChenh/PwC_PowerBI_Job_Simulation/README.md

 ## Key findings

+Call Center Performance:
+- Average speed to answer: 67.52s, average talk duration: 3m 45s, with 81.08% of calls answered.
+- Most agents meet performance benchmarks, with average answer speed around 66-70s and call resolution at ~72-73%.
+- Satisfaction rating is moderate at 3.4/5, and only 27.08% of calls are unresolved.

+Customer Return & Risk Analysis:
+- High churn rate of 26.54%, with month-to-month contracts showing the highest churn (42.7%).
+- Electronic check payment method has the highest churn rate among all methods.
+- Fiber optic service also shows a high churn rate of 41.9%.

+Diversity & Inclusion:
+- Female employees perform slightly better (2.42 vs. 2.41 for males).
+- Lower promotion rates for women at higher job levels.
+- Women are promoted faster than men in most roles, except at the executive and director levels.
+- Turnover rate is 10%, with male-dominated exits in strategy and HR.

 ## How to run code
 1. Load the Dataset: Import the dataset by loading the files from the repository